Teach for UCSF Certificate Program

 The program creates defined educational paths so that individuals can develop focused teaching skills and receive a certificate in recognition of achievement.
-The program is open to current and future faculty (e.g., residents, fellows, volunteer faculty) at UCSF and at affiliated institutions.
-A list of Teach for UCSF Certificate Program recipients is now available.
+The program is popular with faculty, residents, fellows, and volunteer clinical professors at UCSF and at affiliated institutions.
 Participants complete specific sets of UCSF Educational Skills Workshops.
-Credit toward the certificate is given after demonstration of competence through assessments that are completed during each workshop.
+Credit toward the certificate is given after a demonstration of competence through assessments that are completed during each workshop.

 Currently, certificate tracks include:

 - General Teaching: Beginning in 2022, applicants to the Teaching Scholars Program must hold a Teach for UCSF Certificate in General Teaching.

 - Teaching Quality Improvement and Patient Safety (QI/PS)

 The Teach for UCSF Certificate Program aims to: